Apple Harvest Pound Cake with Caramel Glaze is a Bundt cake you’ll make year after year.

 This year I’m making it for our Thanksgiving dessert.
 Only my hubby likes pumpkin pie so unfortunately he’s outnumbered by the 4 of us.
 It’s a cake made completely from scratch and I’ve made it my own by adding dried cranberries.
 Don’t overcook the caramel glaze, which is also delicious on ice cream I might add, or it will harden too much.

 Before I get to the recipe, let’s have a chat about apples.
 I love eating red delicious but they are not great for cooking.
 When I make apple pie, apple crisp or this wonderful cake, I tend to gravitate to granny smith.
 I have yet to find a market with a great choice of apple varieties in my area, thus limiting my choices.
-If you have a better selection in your market honey crisp, cortland or zestar are good choices.
+If you have a better selection in your market honey crisp, Cortland or Granny Smith are good choices.

 Apples are also good for you.
-After all everyone knows the an apple a day keeps the doctor away.
+After all, everyone knows that an apple a day keeps the doctor away.
 Here’s why: an average apple is about 90 calories and is rich in fiber.

 - Fall Harvest Pound Cake